How to Write a Management Essay: Tips and Framework

 When NOT to Use a Framework

 Frameworks should be chosen because they genuinely illuminate the management issue at hand — not because they’re impressive-looking or because you know them.
 Forcing PESTLE analysis into an essay about individual leadership style, or applying Porter’s Five Forces to an internal organizational problem, produces incoherent analysis that examiners recognize immediately as mechanical rather than analytical.
 The test for any framework: does it help you answer the specific management question more clearly than a direct theoretical argument would?
 If yes, use it.
-If not, argue directly from theory and evidence without a framework scaffold.
-Strategic decision-making tools are most valuable when they match the decision-making or analytical context of the essay prompt — not as decorative structure.
+If not, argue directly from theory and evidence.

 Writing Craft